Coffin birth: Comparable phenomena

 In 2008, in Germany, a 23-year-old woman in her third trimester was involved in a motor vehicle accident and died; the non-viable fetus was found between her feet.
 The vehicle caught fire following initial impact.
 The woman died of blunt trauma, and her body burned in the car.
 Investigators came to the conclusion that the extreme heat of the fire burned away epidermal and subcutaneous tissue around the abdominal cavity, after which the anterior aspect of the uterus ruptured, causing the fetus to spill out of the uterine cavity and land on the floor between the woman's feet.
 The umbilical cord was still intact and connected the fetus to the placenta through the ruptured wall of the uterus.
 Unlike the woman, who suffered fourth-degree burns over her entire body, the body of the fetus was relatively undamaged.
 Because the primary cause of separation from the mother's body was thermally induced traumatic rupture of the abdominal and uterine cavities; traumatic separation was not related to normal decompositional processes; and expulsion of the fetus did not involve passage through the birth canal, this is not considered a case of postmortem fetal extrusion.

 In animals

 Whales can be subject to postmortem fetal extrusion.
 Many species float when dead, due to the gases of putrefaction.
-Drift whales that wash up on shore, and the carcasses of hunted whales, if not flensed (stripped of blubber) and processed in a timely manner, posed a risk.
+Drift whales that wash up on shore, and the carcasses of hunted whales, if not flensed (stripped of blubber) and processed in a timely manner, pose a risk.
 Tim Flannery wrote that "A rotting whale could fill with gas to bursting, ejecting a fetus the size of a motor vehicle with sufficient force to kill a man."